canduman00/sunnyside-agency-landing-page-main/README.md

 <h2>About the project</h2>

 <p>This is a landing page for an imaginary company.
-This website has been built with HTML5, SCSS and features a colorful, eye-catching design with easy-to-use navigation.</p>
+This website has been built with HTML5, SCSS, JavaScript and features a colorful, eye-catching design with easy-to-use navigation.</p>

 👉 Live Demo: <a href='https://sunnyside-agency-landing-page-main-lake.vercel.app/'>Sunnyside Agency | Landing Page</a>